aws-samples/hyperledger-on-kubernetes/remote-peer/README.md

 ### Step 3: Configure the remote peer
 A couple of configuration steps are required before starting the new peer:

-* SSH into the EC2 instance you created in the new AWS account
+* SSH into the EC2 bastion you created in the new AWS account
 * Navigate to the `hyperledger-on-kubernetes` repo
 * Edit the file `remote-peer/scripts/env-remote-peer.sh`.
 Update the following fields:
     * Set PEER_ORGS to one of the organisations in the Fabric network.
 Example: PEER_ORGS="org1"